Oddarn1/React_Kotlin_Form/README.md

 Begin by installing dependencies by running `cd app && npm install`.

 To run locally:
-- Run Application.kt located in `src/main/kotlin/forms` for a local version of the database and backend with 2 dummy values.
+- Run Application.kt by running `mvn spring-boot:run` in the root-folder.
+This creates a local version of the database and backend with 2 dummy values at port 5000.
 - Start the React-application by running `cd app && npm run`.
-This will start the frontend application.
+This will start the frontend application at port 3000.

+These ports are set up to communicate, such that the frontend can access the API at port 5000.

 For email-service I have registered for Sendgrid.
 To be able to send your own emails with this application, you will need to list a Sendgrid API key in a .env-file in the root folder.
 Email for receiving new answers are also defined in .env, and needs to be updated for local use.